boyd109/boyd109.github.io/blog/co-op/co-op1.md

 ## Final Thoughts

 I tried to objectively compare the 4 developer co-ops as best as I could but they each occurred at a different stage of my career and each brought different things to the table.
 The most unfair comparison is theTradeDesk where I had to deal with coronavirus quarantine during ~4 months of the 6 months I was there.
+I was incredibly fortunate to get real-world experience before graduating and being able to be a part of many great teams.
+It gave me insight into development at large, medium, and small companies.